6 Web Personalization Examples to Learn From in 2025

 Trigger and data used: Recent product views and browsing behavior.

-Personalization: Homepage modules highlight your recently viewed items, recommended products, and complementary suggestions.
-If you buy a lot of books and organizational supplies on Amazon, you will get recommendations accordingly to special deals.
+Personalization: Homepage modules highlight recently viewed items, recommended products, and complementary suggestions.
+Frequent book and organizational-supply buyers receive recommendations and special deals accordingly.

 Result and takeaway: Shoppers see products they care about, which speeds up purchase decisions and increases sales.
-Such personalized modules keep the shopping experience relevant on Amazon’s website.
+Personalized modules keep the shopping experience relevant.

 Pro tip: Start with your top-performing traffic sources and focus on a few high-impact segments rather than every possible variation.